Voluntary sector development tean

-A significant part of the support that we offer revolves around the development of Policies and Procedures.
+A significant part of the support that we offer revolves around the development of policies and procedures.
 As a team, we have a breadth of experience in planning and delivering services to children and young people.
-Our team sits within Nottinghamshire County Council's Youth Service, and has access to local, regional and national professional updates in relation to services for children and young people.
-It is our role to ensure that this information is passed onto the voluntary sector to maintain a benchmark for quality and safety of services.
+Part of the council's youth service, we have access to local, regional and national professional updates in relation to services for children and young people.
+It is our role to ensure that this information is passed on to the voluntary sector to maintain a benchmark for quality and safety of services.

-Part of this support is to offer our ‘Policy Checklist’, which acts as a useful tool for organisations to use for getting their policies and procedures in place.
+Part of this support is to offer our ‘policy checklist’, which acts as a useful tool for organisations to use for getting their policies and procedures in place.
 It will cover the types of policies you need.
-This will not only ensure that your project is safe for your service users, but also ensure that your organisation looks attractive to potential funders if applying for funding.
+This will not only ensure that your project is safe for those using your services, but also ensure that your organisation looks attractive to potential funders if applying for funding.

 It is important that all of those working directly with children and young people on a regular basis have an adequate ‘enhanced’ DBS check in place.
 This applies to volunteers and paid staff.
 Our team offers DBS checks through the Nottinghamshire Disclosure and Barring Service.